So, who has the best user onboarding experience?

 - UX and UI design is informed by user feedback and data to create an easy and intuitive process.

-- You invest in tools that make it easier to give users the experience they’ve come to expect.
+- You invest in the onboarding tools that make it easier to give users the experience they’ve come to expect.

 If you do all 5 of these things well, then your onboarding is on the way to improving overall product adoption and reducing churn.
 If you’re serious about creating a world-class onboarding experience, check out how Appcues makes it easy to build, test, and improve your onboarding.